Skip to content

 Pointing to God

-The idea that God gets more glory through our weakness than through our strength is expressed in Psalm 50:15: Call upon me in the day of trouble; I will deliver you, and you will honor me.
+I’m convinced that God gets more glory when we’re needy, when we’re in a situation requiring His intervention.
+This idea is expressed in Psalm 50:15: Call upon me in the day of trouble; I will deliver you, and you will honor me.

 Realizing that my need provides an opportunity for God to be magnified motivates me to pray when I’m depressed.
 I believe He will hear my plea because my situation offers an occasion for Him to act.
 It’s the giver, not the recipient, who gets the glory.
-I feel confident that God will use me in ministry despite my despondency, since it gives Him a chance to do what only He can do.
+I feel confident that God will use me in ministry despite my despondency since it gives Him a chance to do what only He can do.

 Though bouts of depression persist, I see the light in the promises of Scripture, in the faces of supportive friends, in the purifying work of God’s Spirit, and in the realization that my plight provides a prime opportunity for God to receive glory.
-Thanks to these means of sustenance and perspective, Micah 7:8 rings true in my life: “Though I sit in darkness, the LORD will be my light.”
+Thanks to these means of sustenance and perspective, Micah 7:8 rings true in my life: Though I sit in darkness, the LORD will be my light.

 Dr. Terry Powell